NVIDIA/spark-rapids/docs/get-started/best-practices.md

 Then find the failed stage in the `Stages` page in the Spark UI, and go into that stage to look at tasks.
-If some tasks completed successfully while some tasks failed with OOM, check the amount of input types or shuffle bytes read per task to see if there is any data skew.
+If some tasks completed successfully while some tasks failed with OOM, check the amount of input bytes or shuffle bytes read per task to see if there is any data skew.

 Check the DAG of the problematic stage to see if there are any suspicious operators which may consume huge amounts of memory, such as windowing, collect_list/collect_set, explode, expand, etc.